richardmatusch/rename_jpgs/README.md

    This occured only 3-5 times in over 2500 files but it is most concerning because it stops program from running.
    I cannot really recreate it (for now) therefore I do not really know what is causing it.
    I will try to implement some sort of try/except code to circumvent this error.

+   - This is still occuring and I still cannot recreate the issue.
+I think it has something to do with file names before renaming...
+It happens rarely so the script is usable with almost zero issues, but it bugs me a lot.